aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/LateUpdate.md

 # LateUpdate
 The logic depends on the [NPCType](NPCType.md), [ObjectTypes](Object.md#objecttypes), [ActionBehaviors](ActionBehaviors.md) and [Interaction](Interaction.md).
 Consult each's documentation to learn more.

-There are mainly 2 sections to this LateUpdate:
+There are mainly 3 sections to this LateUpdate:

 - A handler to a NaN position
+- Cleaning the `destroyOnBattle` list
 - The main logic when it's not a `dummy`

 ## NaN position handling